Dr Karen Thompson

 Having qualified in 2000, I commenced GP training in Yorkshire before moving to Northumberland with my husband.
 We now have 3 school aged children and a small menagerie of pets.
 I enjoy all aspects of general practice, especially elderly care, palliative care, women’s health and urology.
-When not working, you will find me clipping sheep, gardening or walking in our splendid countryside.
+I am also a GP Trainer.

 Dr Milly Jerram

 MBBS 2001, MRCGP and DFSRH

 I grew up in Yorkshire but came to Newcastle to study Medicine and, apart from a brief spell working in New Zealand, have been in the North East ever since.
 I live in Morpeth with my husband and 3 children, and enjoy running, walking and baking in my spare time.
 My clinical interests include women’s health, palliative care and mental health and I enjoy the variety of General Practice, as well as the opportunity to get to know people and their families over time.
 I look forward to meeting many of you over the months and years to come.

 Dr Richard Glennie